 The High-Cost Project Threshold is exceeded for this connection.
 The HCPT is £200/kW (£45,000) and costs in excess of this threshold will be charged in full to the Customer (£480,400).

-The cost of Reinforcement at the Voltage Level of the POC (£50,000) exceeds the High-Cost Project Threshold (by £5,000).
-The cost of Reinforcement to be apportioned at the Voltage Level of the POC is therefore reduced proportionally by the amount over the High-Cost Project Threshold at that Voltage Level.
+The cost of Reinforcement at the Voltage Level of the POC (£50,000) exceeds the High-Cost Project Threshold.
+The cost of Reinforcement to be apportioned at the Voltage Level of the POC is therefore reduced proportionally.

 Reinforcement: